 Anxiety

-Persistent and excessive worry or fear, are often accompanied by physical symptoms such as rapid heartbeat, sweating, trembling, or a sense of impending doom.
-People experiencing anxiety believes for a moment that they can not breathe and that are having a heart attack.
-For instance, a person with PTSD may experience intense anxiety and restlessness when driving or even just being in a car.
+Persistent and excessive worry or fear are often accompanied by physical symptoms such as rapid heartbeat, sweating, trembling, or a sense of impending doom.
+People experiencing anxiety believe for a moment that they can not breathe and that they are having a heart attack.
+For instance, a person with PTSD may experience intense fear and restlessness when driving or even just being in a car.

 It is important for a person living with anxiety to know how to address the anxiety attack so they can get better in a few minutes.
 In extreme cases, people may need to take pills to avoid situations related to anxiety.